ClothierNamedJeremiah/MobileFlashcards/README.md

 # Mobile Flashcards

-Mobile Flashcards is a flashcard application that allows a user to manage decks and take quizes.
+Mobile Flashcards is a flashcard application that allows a user to manage decks and take quizzes.
 This project uses React Native, Redux, Expo, and AsyncStorage.

 Currently supported on both Android and iOS devices.